Improved energy barrier in higher-dimensional hypergraph product codes

 We can first minimize $\sum_{k=1}^{n_b} \mathrm{wt}\left(\delta_a P_{\ell}^k\right)$, followed by minimizing $\sum_{j=1}^{n_a} \mathrm{wt}\left(\delta_b P_{\ell}^j\right)$.
 To minimize $\sum_{k=1}^{n_b} \mathrm{wt}\left(\delta_a P_{\ell}^k\right)$, we apply $L_a$ along the path $r_a$, which corresponds to the energy barrier of $L_a$ for each $k$ sequentially.
 The maximum energy contribution for this part is $E_a$.
 Subsequently, we minimize $\sum_{j=1}^{n_a} \mathrm{wt}\left(\delta_b P_{\ell}^j\right)$ by setting the order of $k$ according to the path $r_b$ that gives the energy barrier of $L_b$.
 The highest energy contribution for this part is $d_a E_b$.
 In particular, when the second part reaches $d_a E_b$, the first part has an energy of 0.
 Therefore, this path results in an energy barrier of $\epsilon_{\max }(r)=d_a E_b$.
 Alternatively, we can reverse the process by first minimizing $\sum_{j=1}^{n_a} \mathrm{wt}\left(\delta_b P_{\ell}^j\right)$ and then $\sum_{k=1}^{n_b} \mathrm{wt}\left(\delta_a P_{\ell}^k\right)$.
 Following a similar analysis, this approach leads to an energy barrier of $\epsilon_{\max }\left(r^{\prime}\right)=d_b E_a$.

-To complete the argument, one needs to prove that there is no path with an energy barrier lower than $\min \left(d_a E_b, d_b E_a\right)$.
+To complete the argument, one needs to prove that there is no path with an energy barrier lower than $\min \left[d_a E_b, d_b E_a\right]$.
 We developed a program to verify the conjecture~\footnote{Github repository: https://github.com/Guangqi-Phys/Energy-Barrier-of-tensor-product-codes.git}.
 This program generates random codes with their logical operators, computes their energy barriers and distances, constructs the tensor product code, and calculates its energy barrier.
-We then compare these results with the product of one code's distance and the other's energy barrier.

 Computing the energy barrier of a general code is hard.
 Our implementation uses a best-first search algorithm that may not always identify the absolute minimum.
 In our tests across many random codes, most results support the conjecture.
 In the rare cases where the energy barrier of the tensor product code differs from our product-based estimate, the discrepancy is minor and can be attributed to computational limitations.